brechtm/rinohtype/master/_sources/sphinx.rst.txt

 Sphinx Builder
 ==============

-:mod:`rinoh.frontent.sphinx` is a Sphinx extension module.
+:mod:`rinoh.frontend.sphinx` is a Sphinx extension module.
 It provides a Sphinx builder with the name *rinoh*.
 The builder recognizes the following ``conf.py`` options.
 Of these, only :confval:`rinoh_documents` (or :confval:`sphinx:latex_documents`) is required.